< /> < />

 9. Overnight oats

 Overnight oats are a breakfast staple for weight loss.
 They're easy to prep the night before and extremely versatile.
+The oats themselves are rich in fibre, protein, and key vitamins and minerals.

 Raw oats also contain resistant starch, which releases byproducts that can make your cells more responsive to insulin, helping to reduce stubborn fat around your midsection.